 Save and close the configuration file.
-Then restart Apache service to reload the configuration file.
+Then restart the Apache service to reload the configuration file.

-The Certbot ACME is a client application recommended by the Let’s Encrypt for systems with shell access.
-It provides hassle-free automation of the certificate issuance, installation, and renewal.
+The Certbot ACME is a client application recommended by Let’s Encrypt for systems with shell access.
+It provides hassle-free automation of certificate issuance, installation, and renewal.

-Now, you can request Lets encrypt to issue a SSL certificate for you domain.
-You need to run the certbot-auto command for Apache server as following:
+Now, you can request let’s encrypt to issue an SSL certificate for your domain.
+You need to run the certbot command for the Apache server as following:

 This will list all the virtual hosts configured with Apache on current server.
 Select the appropriate number with the comma separated.
 See below screenshot:

 Let’s encrypt will start the verification process for your domain.
 Make sure the domain you selected is pointed to this server via the public DNS server.